 Officers must have a warrant to take a blood sample.
 In circumstances when a blood test is the only viable option, such as in cases when the driver appears to be under the influence of drugs, the officer might not have to get a warrant if there is not enough time to do so.

 Whether this is your first DUI offense or a second or third, getting arrested for drunk driving is a frightening experience.
 It is only natural that you would feel nervous and intimidated, but it is important to take the necessary steps to safeguard your future at this time.
 At the Law Office of Steven Fine, our Chicago DUI criminal defense team has more than 20 years of experience fighting for clients’ rights.
 We would be honored to do the same for you.
 Make the decision to work with a fierce legal advocate today and reach out to our law firm.

-Call us today at (312) 436-0638 to schedule a consultation with a knowledgeable member of our legal team.
+Call us today at (312) 436-0638 to schedule a case review with an experienced member of our legal team.
 We will give you the advantage you need in the courtroom.